 It is so easy to collect invalid email addresses.
 On average 80% of invalid contact data is simply because of human error.
-Especially when the people are using mobile devices.
+Especially when people are using mobile devices.

 People who respond to emails via mobile devices often have a funny “excuse my typo” phrase in their signature line.
 One of my favorites on this list is “Sent from a mobile device.
 Erroneous words are a feature, not a typo”.
-Let’s not forget about the viral auto correct screenshots.
+Let’s not forget about the viral autocorrect screenshots.

 Sure, these things are funny, but when it comes to spending money to collect new leads and getting invalid results — there is nothing funny about that.

-As a best practice, you can use a solution for real-time email verification to check the email address before you accept it into your marketing funnel.
-This way if the user has made an accidental typo they will get see an error message.
+You can also use a solution for real-time email verification to check the email address before you accept it into your marketing funnel.
+This way if the user has made an accidental typo they will see an error message.
 The user will now have a chance to correct their mistake before moving forward.

 Businesses often turn to data suppliers when they need new leads and new customers.

 If you get too many spam complaints with a specific ISP, they can choose to just push all of your emails directly to the spam folder.
-Imagine if all your YAHOO recipients never see your message from an email blast because Yahoo has decided to put you in the spam folder.
+Imagine if all your Yahoo recipients never see your message from an email blast because Yahoo has decided to put you in the spam folder.

-3. Failing to clean your email list
+3. Not cleaning your email list

 Why are you keeping old data on your email list?
 It’s only costing you more money to keep uninterested contacts there.